Nextpertise/kubectl-ecr/README.md

 ## How:
 This container sends your ECR access token to all namespaces of your kubernetes cluser via `kubectl`.
+Rancher project and user namespaces will be ignored to avoid recursion issues.

 ## Config: